Template for lab expectations in EEE.docx

 Advisor Expectations

 Your advisor should supervise your work, provide guidance within their intellectual/knowledge capacity, and facilitate collaborations where additional expertise is necessary.
-You should have one-on-one meetings at an agreed frequency (Every other week is a common schedule.
-Whatever frequency is realistic for the PI should be stated during the interview process, and updated to current students as often as necessary, to ensure everyone is on the same page) depending on your preference and their availability where you present your progress and discuss challenges.
+You should have one-on-one meetings at an agreed frequency (every other week is common) where you present your progress and discuss challenges.
 Individuals will have different needs, you should work with your advisor on what will make your individual meetings most productive (e.g. coming with slides to show data, having a list of questions ready, sharing an agenda before a meeting, bringing a paper to work on).

 Your advisor should provide full funding throughout your PhD period or as a scientist.
 Fellowships however can be a plus for your CV and are a good experience for proposal writing.
 Your advisor should support your career choices and assist your job search at the end of your time in the group, whether the goal is a position in academia or a transition away from academia.
 Advisors should facilitate their students’ recruitment and success in whatever positions they seek to the best of their ability.

 Collaboration is a key component of research and can increase your knowledge of the field as well as expand the tools available to you.
-Detail the group’s approach to collaboration (should students speak with the advisor prior to speaking to a potential collaborator, what level of involvement should the advisor have, can students ask the advisor to facilitate the introduction or suggest groups that could be directly relevant to research).
+Discuss your group’s approach to collaboration with your advisor — whether to speak with your advisor before reaching out to a potential collaborator, what level of involvement your advisor should have, and whether your advisor can facilitate introductions.

 Group Practices and Expectations